 The relationship of CI classes to one another is established by the OTRS feature add-on “CI References,” and it is also saved directly as a CI attribute.
 Using this configuration, an IP address now belongs to a network component or server rack, consisting of several height units, located in a cube, which in turn belongs to a room located in a building.
 This guarantees that the cloud provider has a constant overview of the IP addresses which are freely available and where they are located within the data center.

 This is just one way in which a CMDB can solve business challenges.
-It is also particularly helpful for IT service management.
+It is also particularly helpful as part of an IT service management solution.
 In an ITSM environment, equipment is routinely monitored.
 By linking equipment through classes, defining relationships and adding attributes, it is possible to immediately detect any impairment to CI classes in general, individual pieces of equipment or services offered by affected devices.

 Whether you use a CMDB in a traditional way (such as in the example above or as part of an ITSM solution) or in an expanded way (such as for fleet or facility infrastructure tracking), keep in mind that a CMDB is basically a “never ending story” that will help your organization find the data it needs to add value today and into the future.